-Some of the NFS shares exported by the
+Nessus was either able to mount some of the NFS shares exported by the

-to gain read (and possibly write) access to files on remote host.
+possibly write access to files on remote host.

-shares since the source port to mount the shares was bigger than 1024.
+shares since the source port to mount the shares was higher than 1024.

 Risk factor :